kenhero/Cpp-REST-SDK-Client-Server-/README.md

-# CrossOver-Remote-Task
+Note:
+Before building install cpprestsdk from Microsoft.
+The C++ REST SDK is a Microsoft project for cloud-based client-server communication in native code using a modern asynchronous C++ API design.
+This project aims to help C++ developers connect to and interact with services.
+With vcpkg on Windows

+PS> vcpkg install cpprestsdk cpprestsdk:x64-windows

+Also install EASendMail SMTP Component from https://www.emailarchitect.net/easendmail and copy easendmailobj.tlh on AsincMailDll Folder.

-CrossOver Remote Client Server application with cpprest sdk Casablanca framework Create a WMI based sysem monitoring and alert notification [url removed, login to view] using a service that could monitor multiple client machines.
+Client Server application with cpprest sdk Casablanca framework Create a WMI based sysem monitoring and alert notification [url removed, login to view] using a service that could monitor multiple client machines.

 Functional Specifications: